roshanshetty2816/lmsbackend/README.md

 - Realtime E-Book(PDF) viewing in browser
 - OAuth2.0 Google SignIn
 - Server sends 10:00am reminder emails to users with due books everyday.
+- Server sends an email at 00:00 am to users who have no active plan.

 ### Features
 The application caters to two types of users: Librarians and Patrons (General public).
 Both groups have access to different features tailored to their specific needs.
 The following is a list of features and their explanations for each type of user: